EtchedPixels/FUZIX/Kernel/platform-rpipico/README.md

 The Fuzix port runs in swapless cooperative multitasking mode with the root filesystem on NAND, and with an optional SD card on the second SPI interface for anything else.
+It supports both console over UART and it'll also pretend to be a USB serial device.
 There's enough memory to run four or five processes at once.

 ## Configuration